skedgo/tripkit-react/src/doc/md/MainSDKComponent_TKRoot.md

 </TKRoot>
 ```

-Then by picking *from* or *to* location from query input component it will also be reflected on map, and conversely, by
+Then by picking *from* or *to* locations from the query input component it will also be reflected on the map, and conversely, by
-dropping a pin on map will set the corresponding location as *from* or *to* on query input.
+dropping a pin on the map it will set the corresponding location as *from* or *to* on the query input.

 Also notice that after setting both *from* and *to* locations, computation of routing results via TripGo API is
 automatically triggered, and when the first result arrives we set it as the selected trip (global state value) and so
 it becomes displayed on the map.
 If we also include the [](TKUIRoutingResultsView) component to show the list of all routing
-results, then it will automatically display trip selection too (see [TripGo trip planner](https://tripgo.com)).
+results, then it will automatically display the trip selection, too (see [TripGo trip planner](https://tripgo.com)).

 **Code highlights**
-- onInitState and onUpdateState are functions that can be provided through SDK config to do actions on state
+- onInitState and onUpdateState are functions that can be provided through SDK config to do actions on global state
 initialization and update, respectively.
-Both functions receive the state, which includes state values and update
+Both functions receive the state, which include values and update
-callbacks, allowing to read and write the state.
+callbacks, allowing to read and write the global state.
-- In our example, on state init we calculate user position and set map viewport (state value) accordingly, and also
+- In our example, on state init we calculate the user position and set the map viewport (state value) accordingly, and also
 set behaviour mode to 'directions' (further explained [here]()).
 On state update we detect that routing
 results (for the current query) have arrived, and set the first as the selected one.

 **Disconnection from the state**

-By explicitly passing a value for a connection property will avoid that property to connect to the state.
+By explicitly passing a value for a connection property it will avoid that property to connect to the state.
 If you want to avoid the connection but don't want to provide any specific value to the property,
 then you can explicitly pass _undefined_ as property value.